 Hello Athletic Talent and Parents,

-My name is Vince Seay, Talent Expert for my company, A1 Talent!
+My name is Vince Seay, Talent Expert for my company, A1 Superstars!
 This page is for Athletic Talent wishing to play at the collegiate level in sports.
 I have over 40+ combined years of working with Talent, having helped numerous athletes get into NAIA, NCAA (both four year) and NJCAA (two year) schools on both athletic and academic scholarships.
 When I speak, I am speaking from experience.

 In this section, I will give you valuable information to help Athletic Talent properly market their skills so that playing at that next level in sports is attainable.
 (I'm talking here about NCAA schools but the same level of commitment is necessary to join a NAIA, NJCAA or any accredited school.)